 Our passion is rooted in God, the Gospel, the Bible rightly handled and the family of the Church.
 With that said, we place a high priority to assure that our volunteers are a part of the family in meaningful relationships, obeying the Bible, sharing the Gospel and deeply enjoying God.
 Simply put we want to know our volunteers personally like family and make sure they are really real Christians, not walking in hypocrisy or holding weird doctrines.
 This is our passion.
 Hence, our process involves welcoming and screening.

 Our process is guided organically by time and prayerful discernment.
 Volunteering at Del Rey Church is a lot like dating a godly man’s daughter.
-You win the trust of the father and he might let you have a date.
+You win the trust of the father, and he might let you have a date.
 Like a godly father, we are not impressed by talents or resumes – it is really all about trust.
-A guy could have graduated from a great college, have a great job and be handsome, BUT none of that matters at the foundational level for a godly father.
-The godly father wants to discern first if the man loves Christ and if he is trustworthy, hardworking and virtuous.
+A guy could have graduated from a great college, have a great job, and be handsome, BUT none of that matters at the foundational level for a godly father.
+The godly father wants to discern first if the man loves Christ and if he is trustworthy, hardworking, and virtuous.
 The man telling the father these things is not enough; it must be seen over time.
-Likewise, when someone says “I want to help in kids church” or “I want to help in music ministry”, we only consider it if we have an existing relationship of trust in the person’s character and commitment to God.
-Often times we test people’s motives in serving as a part of our process, by looking to see if the person really has a servant’s heart.
+Likewise, when someone says “I want to help in Kids Church” or “I want to help in music ministry,” we only consider it if we have an existing relationship of trust in the person’s character and commitment to God.
+Often, we test people’s motives in serving as a part of our process, by looking to see if the person really has a servant’s heart.
 This test is quite simple.
-Someone says “I want to serve in youth group” and we say “That’s great, but we need someone to serve in the food pantry or in bathroom clean-up.”
-The person without a servant’s heart often replies, “Well, gee, that’s not my gifting or calling.”
+Someone says “I want to serve in youth group,” and we say, “That’s great, but we need someone to serve in the food pantry or in bathroom clean-up.”
+The person without a servant’s heart will likely reply, “Well, gee, that’s not my gifting or calling.”
 The fact is, the Bible doesn’t teach that serving is always tied to gifting or that calling to ministry is needed to serve in something you’ve been asked to do.

 OUR VOLUNTEER APPLICATION PROCESS: